focus000/cppprimer/ch13/README.md

 ## 练习 13.29

 `swap(lhs.ps, rhs.ps)`; feed the version : `swap(std::string*, std::string*)` and `swap(lhs.i, rhs.i)`; feed the version : `swap(int, int)`.
 Both them can't call `swap(HasPtr&, HasPtr&)`.
 Thus, the calls don't cause a recursion loop.

+## 练习 13.32

+Essentially, the specific avoiding memory allocation is the reason why it improve performance.
+As for the pointerlike version, no dynamic memory allocation anyway.
+Thus, a specific version for it will not improve the performance.